-How To Search an Abandoned Homestead Site Located in Remote Wooded Area
+How To Search a Former Homestead Site Located in Remote Area, page 7

-Homestead Site with A Large Cellar Hole Depression
+Former Homestead Site with a Cellar Hole - Now a Depression

 Of course, you could not possibly have seen who did what at the site before you got there.
 Many times, all you can see is the proof of someone's metal detecting activity - a pile of discarded metallic objects placed on the foundation corner or dumped next to it.